mactrem/maplibre-gl-js/ARCHITECTURE.md

                -> the normalization for vector tiles happens in loadGeometry.js where every geometry of a feature gets transformed
                -> loadGeometry -> loads a geometry from a VectorTileFeature and scales it to the common extent used internally
-               -> So the vertices for every tile given to the vertex shader has to be scaled on that EXTENT -> loadGeometry is clled from the buckts -> LineBucket, FillBucket, ...
+               -> So the vertices for every tile given to the vertex shader has to be scaled on that EXTENT -> loadGeometry is called from the buckets -> LineBucket, FillBucket, ...
                -> The posMatrix (ModelViewProjection Matrix) for a tile expects coordinates in this coordinate system
    - In the painter class for every tile via OverscaledTileID
-   - calculates the posMatrix for transforming the coordiantes of a specific tile in the webgl clipsace
+   - calculates the posMatrix for transforming the coordinates of a specific tile in the webgl clipsace
    - takes the projMatrix an translates to the specified center in pixel coordinates
    - translate center, rotate pitch, rotate angle(bearing?), perspective transformation (fov, nearZ, farZ) via mat4.perspective
    - Tile coordiantes are scaled to EXTENT -> World pixel coordinates -> center with 512 pixel per tile